tsharp42/S5CommunicationLibrary/docs/linux-install.md

 sudo systemctl start trantec.service
 ```

-At this point, the applicaiton should start on boot and automatically connect to the specified receivers in receivers.txt
+At this point, the application should start on boot and automatically connect to the specified receivers in receivers.txt